Q: Describe what you publish in 25 characters or less.

-A: It’s way important.
-The difference between electronic publishing and traditional publishing is on the same scale of difference as between a keyboard and a typewriter.
-The keyboard represents liberty (think of fonts, bolding, alignment) while the typewriter represents restriction.
+A: I used to think it was way important to accept new technology.
+On one level, I still think so.
+As an example, the keyboard might represent liberty (think of fonts, bolding, alignment) while the typewriter represents restriction.
 The keyboard is also more democratic than the typewriter--more people can effectively use a keyboard than could use a typewriter.
-Modern technology simply offers a combination of liberty and democracy that traditional models never attained.
-It is important for publishers to embrace modern technology because modern technology offers the real possibility for all voices to be heard in the world, and Plum Tree Tavern is all for that.
-Drink up.
+Much modern technology simply offers a combination of liberty and democracy that traditional models never attained.

 That said, the proliferation of modern communication channels creates an unhelpful fragmentation among populations.
 If everybody is talking, who is doing the listening?
 Publishers must pay the same amount of attention to their audience as they do their speakers.

 Q: How much do you edit an accepted piece prior to publication?

 A: If the submitted poem works, the poem works and I leave it as is.
 If a submitted poem comes close, I will suggest rewrites or edits that will make it acceptable.
 Sometimes, that includes substantive work.
 More often, it is minor line work or a different choice of words.
 Copy editing and proofreading is performed as a matter of course.
 The author gets final say.